ID: PMRREP19117

 1.7% |

-Growing demand for phenol for caprolactam and adipic acid production is one of the key drivers of the global market.
+The growing demand for phenol in caprolactam and adipic acid production is one of the key drivers.
 Caprolactam is a monomer intermediate used to manufacture nylon 6 fibers, which are further utilized in the production of textile and industrial fibers, as well as carpets.
 Rapid growth of nylon fiber and polymer markets is anticipated to boost global caprolactam consumption by around 6 million tons in 2025.

 With an emphasis on green chemicals, the strategy aligns with the Mitsui Chemicals Group's goal to transition its Basic & Green Materials Business Sector into competitive and sustainable derivatives.
 Although this decision indicates more commitment to sustainability, it also suggests that the supply of phenol may be reduced, which could cause supply-demand imbalances in the market, especially in Asia Pacific.